Starting Small and Making It Big

 From his parents, Bill learned the value of hard work, kindness, and fiscal responsibility.
 Year-round he washed windows for his neighborhood’s storekeepers, and for three summers as a young teen he sold ice cream from the back of his bike at a nearby Ford Motors assembly plant.
 Later he purchased and sold dozens of small boats using Boston Globe classified ads.
 Eventually, he built a 500-person firm near Boston with a debt-free portfolio of 11 million square feet of commercial real estate.

 This fascinating self-written autobiography shares not only how he got there, but also his singular dedication to giving back to the communities and institutions so vital to his success.
-In Massachusetts alone, the grants from Cummings entities awarded to local charities already total $500 million as of June 2023.
+In Massachusetts alone, the grants from Cummings entities awarded to local charities already total more than $500 million to date.

 Through Bill’s unique voice, readers experience his achievements and adventures—including a stint at Fort Dix with Ralph Nader and, much later, meeting and working regularly with some of the world’s greatest philanthropists—as well as his setbacks and personal tragedies during the seven-decade story.